michaelwittig/node-redis-pingpong/README.md

 ## Getting started

-### At first you must install and require the logger.
+### At first you must install and require the module.

     npm install cinovo-redis-pingpong